EndPointCorp/end-point-blog/2016/05/31/bucardo-replication-workarounds-for.html.md

 That concludes the solutions for when you have to make a LOT of changes to your database.
 How do you know how much is enough to worry about the solutions presented here?
-Generally, you can simply let Bucardo run—you will know when everything crawls to a halt that perhaps trying to insert 465 million rows at once was a bad idea. :)
+Generally, you can simply let Bucardo run—​you will know when everything crawls to a halt that perhaps trying to insert 465 million rows at once was a bad idea. :)